 Doing rounds can completely change the dynamic of a group because rounds:

 - Establish equality in the room as each person is given time to speak

 - Bring out comments from those who dislike competing for attention or feel their ideas are not important

 - Prevent people from avoiding responsibility by being silent

-4. Make the Best Choices Using Discussion and Consent
+4. Assign Tasks Using Discussion and Consent